NishantNN/Bachhan_Bash/readme.md

 🎮 Bachhan-Bash

 A simple 2D arcade-style shooting game built using Python and Pygame, inspired by classic space-invader mechanics.
 The player controls a spaceship, shoots incoming enemies, and tries to achieve the highest possible score before enemies reach the danger zone.
+The game contains explicit use of 18+ language.
+Viewer description is advised.

 📌 Overview